Configure-Time Actions

 BOOL

-Enable static analysis targets for checkers, formatters, etc. See below for the targets enabled (assuming the necessary executables are found).
+Enable static analysis targets for checkers, formatters, etc. See Build Time Actions for the targets enabled (assuming the necessary executables are found).

 LIBRA_OPT_REPORT